Resolving business debt. At first, it might seem to imply “a business not paying what it owes.”

 The vast majority of those businesses that fail under the burden of unsupportable debt and are liquidated in the bankruptcy system still have underlying core operational value that otherwise could have and should have been preserved—along with the associated jobs and economic activity.

-If we eliminate that debt, it would be a tremendous benefit to those companies and everyone involved.”
+If we resolve that debt, it would be a tremendous benefit to those companies and everyone involved.”

 Greg Carpenter, M&A Business Advisor